macos2/Easy-Crawler2/readme.md

 Build
 -----
-Open the terminal,go into the source dir,type `meson build` to make a `build` dir and go into it type 'ninja' . the programme named `easy-crawler2` will maked for you.
+Open the terminal,go into the source dir,type `meson build` to make a `build` dir and go into it type `ninja` . the programme named `easy-crawler2` will maked for you.

 Use
 -----